 Abstract.
 In this study we use the term moisture transport for precipitation (MTP) for a target region as the moisture coming to this region from its major moisture sources that then results in precipitation over it.
-We have identified the patterns of change in moisture transport for precipitation over the Arctic region, the Arctic Ocean, and its 13 main subdomains concurrent with the major sea ice decline occurred in 2003.
+We have identified the patterns of change in moisture transport for precipitation over the Arctic region, the Arctic Ocean, and its 13 main subdomains concurrent with the major, which better fit with sea ice decline occurred in 2003.
+For this purpose, we studied the different patterns of moisture transport for the case of high/low Arctic sea ice (ASI) extension linked to periods before/after the main change point (CP) in the extension of sea ice.
 The pattern consists of a general decrease in moisture transport in summer and enhanced moisture transport in autumn and early winter, with different contributions depending on the moisture source and ocean subregion.
 The pattern is not only statistically significant but also consistent with Eulerian fluxes diagnosis, changes in the frequency of circulation types, and any of the known mechanisms of the effects of the increments of precipitation as snowfall or rainfall on ice in the Arctic.
 The results of this paper also reveal that the assumed and partially documented enhanced poleward moisture transport from lower latitudes as a consequence of increased moisture from climate change seems to be less simple and constant than typically recognized in relation to enhanced Arctic precipitation throughout the year in the present climate.